-Swallowing exercises for stroke patients can help you overcome dysphagia, a post-stroke condition that makes it difficult to swallow.
+Swallowing exercises for stroke patients may help you overcome dysphagia, a post-stroke condition that makes it difficult to swallow.

-Be sure to check with your Speech-Language Pathologist before starting new swallowing exercises to make sure they’re safe before proceeding.
+Be sure to check with your Speech-Language Pathologist before starting new swallowing exercises before proceeding as a measure of safety.

-The potential side effects of dysphagia are serious – like choking or silent aspirations – so it’s critical to consult your medical team before trying anything new at home.
+The potential side effects of dysphagia are serious – such as choking or silent aspirations.
+Therefore, it’s critical to consult with your medical team before attempting anything new at home.

 Regaining the Ability to Swallow After Stroke

-Before starting the swallowing exercises, it’s helpful to understand how it helps with recovery.
+Before beginning the swallowing exercises, it’s helpful to understand how it helps with recovery.

 First, swallowing exercises help strengthen the muscles associated with swallowing and build coordination.